hongh233/TigerTalk/CONTRIBUTING.md

 Until now, we don't have too much lists to insert and delete elements.
 Therefore, arraylist is better for get elements.

 ### Align controller with axios calling
+Axios calling is one-to-one mapping to the controller.
 Once a controller method is created, make sure have a correspond Axios calling: `axios.post(URL)` added into the `./frontend/src/axios` folder

 ### To be added...